SasheO/Groceries_Manager/README.md

    * User can view pantry list and delete item
 * Create
    * User can add new item to pantry list
+  * (stretch) User can edit information on pantry item after it is created e.g. expiration dates
 * Stream
   * User can search recipes gotten from online recipe database
 * Stream